US DOE selects Tennessee Universities and State Agencies for Smart Manufacturing Leadership Program

 FEWSUS stands for International Research Coordination Network to Create Transdisciplinary Nodes of Food-Energy-Water to Support Sustainable Urban Systems.
 FEWSUS is funded by the US National Science Foundation.
 The grant, awarded to faculty and scientists at the University of Tennessee and Oak Ridge National Laboratory, supports the development of an International Research Coordination Network, designed to facilitate transdisciplinary, multinational communications and accelerate the development and transfer of multisectoral data, standards, analysis tools, new technologies, and a trained workforce among differently urbanized countries.

 The Tennessee Water Resources Research Center (TNWRRC) is a federally designated state research institute supported in part by the U.S. Geological Survey.
 It serves as a primary link among water-resource experts in academia, government, and the private sector.
-Our staffs’ backgrounds are broad, deep, and highly diversified, allowing TNWRRC to establish a range of productive partnerships.
+Our staffs’ backgrounds are broad, deep, and highly varied, allowing TNWRRC to establish a range of productive partnerships.
 TNWRRC is housed within the Institute for a Secure and Sustainable Environment (ISSE) at the University of Tennessee.

 ISSE Magazines & Annual Reports